pravega/bookkeeper-operator/README.md

 ### Install a sample Bookkeeper cluster

+If the BookKeeper cluster is expected to work with Pravega, create a ConfigMap which contains the correct value for the key `PRAVEGA_CLUSTER_NAME`, and provide the name of this file within the field `envVars` present in the BookKeeper Spec.
+For more details about this ConfigMap refer to [this](doc/bookkeeper-options.md#bookkeeper-custom-configuration).

-Use Helm to install a sample Bookkeeper cluster with release name `pravega`.
+Helm can be used to install a sample Bookkeeper cluster.

 ```
 $ helm install charts/bookkeeper --name pravega-bk --set zookeeperUri=[ZOOKEEPER_HOST]